 Large plants cost more not because the plant is bigger, but because of the time and resources someone has spent to care for it.
 As these large plants take up a lot of space and person time, the choice becomes more limited too.
 The lead time required to grow say, a three metre tall birch tree is going to be many years.
 To grow a perennial from seed or cutting to a fully established size will take 2 – 4 years depending on the plant type.
 Transport cost is also higher for the simple reason that larger parcels cost more to package and send, with large trees and shrubs needing specialist couriers (the difference between a £5 – 10 postage cost and a £50 – 100 delivery).

 That lead time and upfront cost means nurseries tend to grow the sure fire sellers, the last thing they want is to gamble on plants that might not sell after spending three years growing them.
-Quite often the rarer or more exciting new cultivars simply are not available to buy established, especially if they are really popular.
-To plant a fully established garden will be astronomically more expensive than a normal mixed planting.
-It could be up to five times more expensive (or more!) and your range of plants to buy will be significantly restricted.
+Quite often the rarer or more exciting new cultivars that I design with simply are not available to buy established.

 What are the advantages of planting younger plants?

 Plants will establish better and faster in new spaces when they are young.
 This is most obvious with shrubs and trees where you can often find a small sapling overtaking a tree that was planted at a more established size.
 This is all mainly to do with the roots exploring new soil and adjusting to the new climate it’s growing in.
 A young plant has vigour to establish its roots quickly, spreading rapidly while a larger tree may have trouble spreading its rootball into different soil.
-There is also a point around roots forming a good anchor in the soil for strength against wind, something young plants tend to do faster.
+Roots also form a good anchor in the soil for strength against wind, something young plants tend to do better and faster.

 A garden planted with younger plants will be much more cost effective and – after what can seem like a slow start – can produce more vigorous plants for a better longterm planting.